jeetv/GMVD/README.md

 <img src="./extras/three_generalization.png" height="400">

 ## Abstract
-Multi-view Detection (MVD) is highly effective for occlusion reasoning and is a mainstream solution in various applications that require accurate top-view occupancy maps.
-While recent works using deep learning have made significant advances in the field, they have overlooked the generalization aspect, which makes them impractical for real-world deployment.
-The key novelty of our work is to formalize three critical forms of generalization and propose experiments to investigate them: i) generalization across a varying number of cameras, ii) generalization with varying camera positions, and finally, iii) generalization to new scenes.
-We find that existing state-of-the-art models show poor generalization by overfitting to a single scene and camera configuration.
-We propose modifications in terms of pre-training, pooling strategy, regularization, and loss function to an existing state-of-the-art framework, leading to successful generalization across new camera configurations and new scenes.
-We perform a comprehensive set of experiments on the WildTrack and MultiViewX datasets to (a) motivate the necessity to evaluate MVD methods on generalization abilities and (b) demonstrate the efficacy of the proposed approach.
+Multi-view Detection (MVD) is highly effective for oc-clusion reasoning in a crowded environment.
+While recentworks using deep learning have made significant advancesin the field, they have overlooked the generalization aspect,which makes themimpractical for real-world deployment.The key novelty of our work is toformalizethree criticalforms of generalization andpropose experiments to evaluatethem: generalization with i) a varying number of cameras, ii)varying camera positions, and finally, iii) to new scenes.
+Wefind that existing state-of-the-art models show poor general-ization by overfitting to a single scene and camera configu-ration.
+To address the concerns: (a) we propose a novel Gen-eralized MVD (GMVD) dataset, assimilating diverse sceneswith changing daytime, camera configurations, varying num-ber of cameras, and (b) we discuss the properties essentialto bring generalization to MVD and propose a barebonesmodel to incorporate them.
+We perform a comprehensive setof experiments on the WildTrack, MultiViewX and the GMVDdatasets to motivate the necessity to evaluate generalizationabilities of MVD methods and to demonstrate the efficacy ofthe proposed approach.

 ## Architecture
 <img src="./extras/gmvd_arch.png" height="400">

 ## GMVD Dataset
 <img src="./extras/gmvd_dataset.png" height="300" width="1000">
+* Dataset links and instructions are provided here [link](https://github.com/jeetv/GMVD_dataset)

 ## Publicly Available Dataset
 * Wildtrack dataset can be downloaded from this [link](https://www.epfl.ch/labs/cvlab/data/data-wildtrack/).